Liu, K.J. Ray

 - Information security.

-He also received various research and teaching recognitions from the University of Maryland, including Poole and Kent Senior Faculty Teaching Award and Outstanding Faculty Research Award, and Outstanding Service Award, (each with one award per year from the entire college), all from A. James Clark School of Engineering; Invention of the Year Award from Office of Technology Commercialization, as well as the George Corcoran Award for outstanding contributions to electrical engineering education from Electrical and Computer Engineering Department, and the Outstanding Systems Engineering Faculty Award in recognition of outstanding contributions in interdisciplinary research from Institute for Systems Research.
+He also received various research and teaching recognitions from the University of Maryland, including Poole and Kent Senior Faculty Teaching Award, Outstanding Faculty Research Award, and Outstanding Service Award, (each with one award per year from the entire college), all from A. James Clark School of Engineering; Invention of the Year Award (three times) from University's Office of Technology Commercialization, as well as the George Corcoran Award for outstanding contributions to electrical engineering education from Electrical and Computer Engineering Department, and the Outstanding Systems Engineering Faculty Award in recognition of outstanding contributions in interdisciplinary research from Institute for Systems Research.

 Dr. Liu is a member of IEEE Fellow Committee.
 He was the prime architect and proposer of IEEE Trans. on Information Forensics and Security, IEEE Journal on Selected Topics of Signal Processing, and IEEE Trans. on Multimedia.
 He also initiated the creation of IEEE Trans. on Computational Imaging and IEEE Trans. on Signal and Information Processing over Networks.
 He has served as the General Chair of 2007 IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP), Hawaii; a Co-General Chair of the First APSIPA Annual Summit and Conference (ASC) in Sapporo, 2009; the Chair of Multimedia Signal Processing Technical Committee; Technical Program Chair of 2003 IEEE International Conference on Multimedia and Expo.
-He has delivered keynotes in various international conferences and workshops and distinguished lectures in many universities/institutes worldwide.
+He has delivered keynotes/plenaries in various international conferences and workshops and distinguished lectures in many universities/institutes worldwide.
 He has been consultants to industry and also has served occasionally as expert consultant/witness for legal proceedings.
 In addition, Dr. Liu also served in the review panels of centers of excellence from various nations and agencies such as National Science Foundation and European Research Council, and many countries.

-He has been an Associate Editor of IEEE Transactions on Signal Processing, IEEE Journal of Selected Topics in Signal Processing and IEEE Signal Processing Magazine.
-He has also been a Guest Editor of special issues on Multimedia Signal Processing of Proceedings of the IEEE, special issue on Signal Processing for Wireless Communications of IEEE Journal of Selected Areas in Communications, special issue on Multimedia Communications over Networks of IEEE Signal Processing Magazine, special issue on Multimedia over IP of IEEE Trans. on Multimedia, special issue on cooperative communications and networking of IEEE Journal of Selected Areas in Communications, special issue on signal and information processing for social networks of IEEE Journal of Selected Topics on Signal Processing, and special issue on Signal and Information Processing for Social Learning and Networking of IEEE Signal Processing Magazine..
+He has been on the editorial board of IEEE Transactions on Signal Processing, IEEE Journal of Selected Topics in Signal Processing and IEEE Signal Processing Magazine.
+He has also been a Guest Editor of special issues on Multimedia Signal Processing of Proceedings of the IEEE, special issue on Signal Processing for Wireless Communications of IEEE Journal of Selected Areas in Communications, special issue on Multimedia Communications over Networks of IEEE Signal Processing Magazine, special issue on Multimedia over IP of IEEE Trans. on Multimedia, special issue on cooperative communications and networking of IEEE Journal of Selected Areas in Communications, special issue on signal and information processing for social networks of IEEE Journal of Selected Topics on Signal Processing, and special issue on Signal and Information Processing for Social Learning and Networking of IEEE Signal Processing Magazine.

-He is a co-author of "Behavior Dynamics in Media-Sharing Social Networks", Cambridge University Press, 2011; Cognitive Radio Networking and Security – A Game Theoretic View, Cambridge University Press, 2010; Cooperative Communications and Networking, Cambridge University Press, 2009; Resource Allocation for Wireless Networks: Basics, Techniques, and Applications, Cambridge University Press, 2008; Ultra-Wideband Communication Systems: The Multiband OFDM Approach, Wiley, 2007; Network-Aware Security for Group Communications, Springer, 2007; Multimedia Fingerprinting Forensics for Traitor Tracing, EURASIP Book Series on Signal Processing and Communication (Hindawi), 2005; Design of Digital Video Coding Systems: A Complete Compressed Domain Approach, Marcel Dekker, 2001; and a co-editor of Handbook on Array Processing and Sensor Networks, IEEE-Wiley, 2009 and High Performance VLSI Signal Processing: Volume I: System Design and Methodology; Vol. II: Algorithms, Architectures, and Applications, IEEE Press, 1998.
+Dr. Liu is a co-author of "Behavior Dynamics in Media-Sharing Social Networks", Cambridge University Press, 2011; Cognitive Radio Networking and Security – A Game Theoretic View, Cambridge University Press, 2010; Cooperative Communications and Networking, Cambridge University Press, 2009; Resource Allocation for Wireless Networks: Basics, Techniques, and Applications, Cambridge University Press, 2008; Ultra-Wideband Communication Systems: The Multiband OFDM Approach, Wiley, 2007; Network-Aware Security for Group Communications, Springer, 2007; Multimedia Fingerprinting Forensics for Traitor Tracing, EURASIP Book Series on Signal Processing and Communication (Hindawi), 2005; Design of Digital Video Coding Systems: A Complete Compressed Domain Approach, Marcel Dekker, 2001; and a co-editor of Handbook on Array Processing and Sensor Networks, IEEE-Wiley, 2009 and High Performance VLSI Signal Processing: Volume I: System Design and Methodology; Vol. II: Algorithms, Architectures, and Applications, IEEE Press, 1998.